15 Best Biotech Venture Capital Firms

 Image of Omega Funds - Top VCs in Biotechnology

-Omega Funds is a global life sciences investment firm based in Boston.
-They support companies in the biotechnology sector and have experience with direct secondary transactions.
+Omega Funds is a global life sciences investment firm based in Boston that has been backing companies since 2004.
+They provide capital to businesses in the biotechnology sector, with a notable specialization in direct secondary transactions.

-The firm invests across a company's full lifecycle, from seed funding to the public markets.
-Their portfolio includes companies that have achieved major exits, such as the acquisition of Juno Therapeutics and the IPO of Morphic Holding.
+The firm invests across a company's entire lifecycle, from seed rounds to post-IPO financing, demonstrating a capacity for long-term partnership.
+Their portfolio highlights a track record of guiding companies to major exits, including the acquisition of Juno Therapeutics by Celgene and the Imago BioSciences acquisition by Merck.

-• Investment stages: Seed, early and late-stage venture, private equity, and post-IPO
+• Investment stages: All stages, from seed and private equity to post-IPO

 • Geographical presence: Boston, Massachusetts